Buying Investment Property: 10 Common Mistakes to Avoid

 • Vacation Rentals:

-Some investors purchase vacation homes or properties in tourist destinations with the intention of renting them out to vacationers.
+Some investors purchase vacation homes or properties in tourist destinations to rent them out to vacationers.
 These properties can generate income during peak vacation seasons.

 • Multi-Family Properties: